Skip to main content

 See this documentation for a quick overview of setting up cloud metadata collectors.

-• On-premise collectors: If the data sources are not available on the internet and managed behind a private network or firewalls, data.world will not be able to connect to them using cloud collectors.
+• On-premise collectors: If the data sources are not available on the internet and managed behind a private network or firewalls, the application will not be able to connect to them using cloud collectors.
 In this case, the Metadata Collectors will need to be set up and run in a customer-managed environment, leveraging either a Docker container or JAR files.
+Other containerization alternatives to Docker, such as Podman, are not formally supported.
+If you decide to use these tools and run into issues, data.world will not be able to help troubleshoot them.

 Benefits of using on-premise collectors: